-Our clients include publicly quoted, private equity-backed, major private and family-owned businesses, as well as start-ups and non-profit organisations.
+Our clients include publicly quoted, private equity-backed, major private and family-owned businesses, as well as start-ups and nonprofit organisations.

 We contribute to the understanding of effective governance through our many board-related publications, including our annual Board Index series.

 Our global team of board specialists has unrivalled knowledge of the director candidate pool and the judgment and experience to help clients make wise decisions about board composition and succession.
-We have conducted more than 1,600 board director searches globally over the past three years.
+We have conducted more than 1,200 board director searches worldwide in the past year alone.